Henry's law: In the service of cask-conditioned beer

 It is often noted that beer served by gravity (that is, directly from a tap in the cask) is less heavily carbonated than the same beer served via a hand-pump (or beer-engine).
-This is because beer is pressured on its way to the point of service by the action of the beer engine, which causes carbon dioxide to dissolve in the beer.
+This is because beer is pressurised on its way to the point of service by the action of the beer engine, causing carbon dioxide to dissolve in the beer.
 This then comes out of solution once the beer has left the pump, causing a higher level of perceptible 'condition' in the beer.

 For climbers or people living at high altitude

 Concentration of O_{2} in the blood and tissues is so low that they feel weak and are unable to think properly, a condition called hypoxia.

 In underwater diving

 In underwater diving, gas is breathed at the ambient pressure which increases with depth due to the hydrostatic pressure.
-Solubility of gases increase at depth in accordance with Henry's law, so the body tissues take on more gas over time until saturated for the depth and vice versa.
+Solubility of gases increases with greater depth (greater pressure) according to Henry's law, so the body tissues take on more gas over time in greater depths of water.
 When ascending the diver is decompressed and the solubility of the gases dissolved in the tissues decreases accordingly.
 If the supersaturation is too great, bubbles may form and grow, and the presence of these bubbles can cause blockages in capillaries, or distortion in the more solid tissues which can cause damage known as decompression sickness.
-To avoid this injury the diver must ascend slow enough that the excess dissolved gas is carried away by the blood and released into the lung gas.
+To avoid this injury the diver must ascend slowly enough that the excess dissolved gas is carried away by the blood and released into the lung gas.